danprince/tiny-binary-format/README.md

 ## Gotchas
 The module was designed for storing lightweight tile representations for games, however it could be used for a lot of other things too.
 Just remember that once the data has been serialized, __it will always be read back out as numbers__.

-## Error Handling
 This module should be used for removing the _neccessity_ of working with bitwise operators when dealing with binary formats.
 It's not a framework and it won't hold your hand.

 This module __does no error handling whatsoever__.
+If you care enough about performance to be using a binary format in the first place, then you'll appreciate the transparency of the pack and unpack methods.

-If you pass in a 9 bit number into an 8 bit field, you'll lose precision silently.
+However, this does mean that if you pass in a 9 bit number into an 8 bit field, you'll lose precision silently.
 Use it carefully.

 ## FAQ
 #### What if I need to store strings or objects too?